evmckinney9/jenglot/posts/01_rust_wheels/index.md

 ## Building Wheels for Multiple Python Versions

 Python extension modules are typically tied to the Python version they were compiled against.
-However, by leveraging the limited Python API (abi3), developers can create extensions that are compatible across multiple Python versions, minimizing the need to build and distribute multiple versions.
+However, by leveraging the [limited Python API (abi3)](https://docs.python.org/3/c-api/stable.html), developers can create extensions that are compatible across multiple Python versions, minimizing the need to build and distribute multiple versions.

-- **PyO3 Documentation**: Details how to build and distribute Rust-based Python modules or binaries, covering Python version compatibility and linker arguments.
-[Read the guide](https://pyo3.rs/v0.21.0/building-and-distribution.html).
+- **PyO3 Documentation**: Details [how to build and distribute Rust-based Python modules](https://pyo3.rs/v0.21.0/building-and-distribution.html) or binaries, covering Python version compatibility and linker arguments.

-- **Setuptools-Rust Documentation**: Describes building distributable wheels with `setuptools-rust`, including how to support multiple Python versions in one binary.
-[See the instructions](https://setuptools-rust.readthedocs.io/en/latest/building_wheels.html).
+- **Setuptools-Rust Documentation**: Describes [how to build distributable wheels with `setuptools-rust`](https://setuptools-rust.readthedocs.io/en/latest/building_wheels.html), including how to support multiple Python versions in one binary.

 > Because `setuptools-rust` is an extension to `setuptools`, the standard [`python -m build`](https://pypa-build.readthedocs.io/en/stable/) command can be used to build distributable wheels.

-Correctly configuring `abi3` means cibuildwheel can work the same was as before, but with the added benefit of compatibility across multiple Python versions.
-Here's how to set it up:
+Correctly configuring `abi3` means `cibuildwheel` will still work as expected, but with the added benefit of compatibility across multiple Python versions.

 1. **Enable `abi3` in PyO3**: Adjust your `crates/Cargo.toml` to activate the `abi3` feature, ensuring compatibility across Python versions: